salesforce/codeceptjs-bdd/documentation/docs/03-01-run-locally/4-run-parallel.md

 ---
 title: Run in Parallel
 sub_title: Execute scenarios Parallel on Multi Browsers on Sauce Labs Cloud Platform
-parents: ["Execution"]
+parents: ["Run Locally"]
 keywords: [ "Parallel", "Execute", "WebDriver", "videos"]
 ---

 ## 🌀 Run Scenarios in Parallel

-Codecpetjs-BDD can run all your Feature files in Parallel.
+Codeceptjs-BDD can run all your Feature files in Parallel.
 You can choose to run Parallel on either Sauce Labs or Locally installed browsers.
 Please note, Codeceptjs-BDD does not support running all Scenarios on Parallel but only Feature Files in parallel.

 ## 🎥 Watch in Action